Ivan Betskoy: Life

+Half-sister Princess Anastasia Ivanovna Trubetskaya, Landgravine von Hesse-Homburg.
+Portrait by Alexander Roslin, 1757.

 After Johanna Elisabeth was expelled from Russia in 1747, Betskoy found it necessary to lay down his offices and settle in Paris, where he spent the following 15 years in commerce with the Encyclopédistes especially to Jean-Jacques Rousseau.
 And to Denis Diderot, he was at least in correspondence with him.
-He was introduced to the highest echelons of the French aristocracy by his half-sister Princess Anastasia Ivanovna, Landgravine von Hesse-Homburg (her first husband was Prince Demetre Cantemir, ruler of Moldavia).
+He was introduced to the highest echelons of the French aristocracy by his half-sister Princess Anastasia Ivanovna Trubetskaya, Landgravine von Hesse-Homburg (her first husband was Prince Demetre Cantemir, ruler of Moldavia).

 Peter III of Russia recalled Betskoy to Russia and put him in charge of imperial palaces and gardens.
 Upon arriving to Saint Petersburg, Betskoy renewed his acquaintance with the sovereign's wife (and his own purported daughter), helping her depose Peter in 1762.
 His hopes to profit from his prominent share in the conspiracy were high.
 In her memoirs, Ekaterina Dashkova recalls an episode when Betskoy importuned the Empress with questions like "Was I not the one who incited the Guards?
 Was I not the one who threw money to the people?"

 Betskoy's plan for the Foundling Home in Moscow.

 Although Betskoy held no post of any consequence until 1764, when Catherine made him President of the Imperial Academy of Arts, he went on to become a pillar of the Russian establishment.
 His position at Catherine's court is not easy to classify.
 Some historians define his post as a "personal secretary"; others regard Betskoy as an "unofficial education minister" to the Empress.
 He was one of the few people who enjoyed unlimited access to the Tsarina on daily basis for most of her reign.
 It was at his suggestion that Étienne Maurice Falconet was commissioned to sculpt the Bronze Horseman; and it was he who engaged Georg von Veldten to design a magnificent iron fence for the Summer Garden.

 Betskoy's influence continued unabated until the late 1780s when Catherine's tolerance towards the ideas of the Enlightenment began to be eroded and Betskoy was declared "reverting to childhood" on account of his advanced age.
 Death overtook him in his ninety-second year, when he had long been incapacitated by blindness.
 Betskoy never married and left his estates to a natural daughter who enjoyed Catherine's particular favour; she married Jose de Ribas, a Spanish adventurer who founded the city of Odessa.